 Theatre Production by National Deaf Federation Nepal

-KP Adhikari, the President of National Deaf Federation Nepal, participated in the workshop and proposed to produce a play involving theatre professionals and deaf people.
+KP Adhikari, the President of the National Deaf Federation Nepal, participated in the workshop and proposed to produce a play involving theatre professionals and deaf people.
 The first draft of the script—written by Nar Bahadur BC—has been completed and the team is now looking to finalise the cast.
-NFDN will also be doing a workshop with their cast on acting and the basics of theatre production.
+NFDN will also be doing a workshop with its cast on acting and the basics of theatre production.
 For this, they are collaborating with Sudam CK of Katha Ghera Theatre, a fellow grantee.

 Synopsis of the play: A deaf girl is born in a village.
 Her family consults a shaman to “cure” the child of this ailment.
 A young deaf person who is an educator travels to the village with the aim of establishing a school for the deaf when he encounters the girl’s family.

 Utar Chadav Video Podcast – Disability and Mental Health

 Workshop participant Raji Manjari Pokharel is a mental health counselor.
 She is working with deaf people to produce two special episodes of the mental health podcast Utar Chadav which will talk about disability and mental health issues.

 The first episode will engage deaf people from NFDN and will deal with issues of depression, anxiety and addiction.
 The podcast will be a video where there will be sign language interpretation.
 The recording of the episode is scheduled to be held in July.